-- 4.33 Development Policy 2: Development and the Landscape advises that the scale and design of new development, including its setting, landscaping and integration should respect and conserve the character, qualities and views of the landscape. - 4.34 Whilst searching for sites, consideration was given to the landscape setting and screening available in order to integrate the site into its surroundings as best as

-- possible, whilst also acknowledging that the proposal is for a temporary period of time with the land to be restored to its original condition following decommissioning. - 4.35 The proposed temporary buildings (sleeping accommodation) would comprise of off-white coloured units with blue doors and windows, whilst the general services building would comprise of light grey coloured units with grey doors.
-The colours of the units would reflect the types of units that would be expected within a construction compound, reflecting the temporary nature of the use and operation. - 4.36 The pre-application enquiry advice received from Eryri National Park Authority notes that the screening on the boundary of the site is well established.
-A photograph to identify the extent of the boundary screening is provided in Figure 4.9.
-As can be seen in Figure 4.9, the boundary screening is mature and well established and provides an effective screening from the road.

-Figure 4.9 Photograph showing the boundary screening between the application site and the A487 mainly between the car parking areas centrally within the site and in front of the general services building.
+- 4.22 Development Policy 2: Development and the Landscape advises that the scale and design of new development, including its setting, landscaping and integration should respect and conserve the character, qualities and views of the landscape. - 4.23 The temporary buildings (sleeping accommodation) comprise of off-white coloured units with blue doors and windows, whilst the general services building comprises of light grey coloured units with grey doors.
+The colours of the units reflect the types of units that are expected within a construction compound, reflecting the temporary nature of the use and operation. - 4.24 The previously approved application included pockets of soft landscaping provided internally within the site mainly between the car parking areas centrally within the site and in front of the general services building. - 4.25 Additional landscape planting has been planted along the site's boundary along the A487 to enhance screening in the form of underplating of the existing dense woodland screen which limits visibility of the site from the A487.
+This landscaping comprises of native species featuring trees and shrubs.
+Security fencing is provided along the site's perimeter, details of which are provided on the landscaping plan.

-4.37 The pre-application enquiry noted that the Authority would be looking for further landscaping measures and biodiversity enhancements.
-In light of this, the application includes pockets of soft landscaping which would be provided internally within the site

-4.38 Topsoil would be stored in bunds to the rear of the bunkabins which would provide additional screening towards the site.
-Additional landscape planting is proposed along the site's boundary along the A487 to enhance screening in the form of underplating of the existing dense woodland screen which limits visibility of the site from the A487.
-This landscaping would comprise of native species featuring trees and shrubs.
-Security fencing is proposed along the site's perimeter, details of which are provided on the proposed landscaping plan.